AriesLR/VS-Mod-Update-Tool/README.md

 ## Updating

 Updating **VS-Mod-Update-Tool** is easy.
-Since the app is fully portable, all you need to do is download the [Latest Release](https://github.com/AriesLR/PakMaster/releases/latest) and replace your existing `VS-Mod-Update-Tool.exe` with the new one.
+Since the app is fully portable, all you need to do is download the [Latest Release](https://github.com/AriesLR/VS-Mod-Update-Tool/releases/latest) and replace your existing `VS-Mod-Update-Tool.exe` with the new one.

-Your mod folder selections, saved links, and other settings are stored separately, so they will remain intact after updating.

 ## Infographic